List of senior advocates of Nigeria

-This is a list of notable senior advocates of Nigeria, SAN, arranged in alphabetical order.Since 1975, a varying number of advocates in Nigeria have consecutively been conferred with the rank, with the exception of 1976, 1977 and 1994.
+This is a list of notable senior advocates of Nigeria (SAN), arranged in alphabetical order.Since 1975, a varying number of advocates in Nigeria have consecutively been conferred with the rank, with the exception of 1976, 1977 and 1994.
 The conferment is however restricted to fewer than 30 advocates per annum and is made by the chief justice of Nigeria on the recommendations of the Legal Practitioners’ Privileges Committee.[7]
 In 2023, Kayode Ajulo, a renowned lawyer and rights activist heralded other 57 lawyers to be conferred with the prestigious title.
-In 2024 Mofesomo Tayo-Oyetibo was conferred with the rank of SAN at 34 years of age.
+In 2024, Mofesomo Tayo-Oyetibo was conferred with the rank of SAN at 34 years of age.
+Also, in the year 2025, 57 lawyers were conferred with the rank including Abdulakeem Labi-Lawal.